-NFPA 1999 and NFPA 1977 performance requirements are based on new, unworn Footwear.
+NFPA 1971, NFPA 1992 (as contained in NFPA 1990) and, when applicable, CSA Z195 performance requirements are based on new, unworn Footwear.
 Useful life is the period of time that Footwear, which have been properly used and cared for, can be expected to provide reasonable limited protection.
 Useful life is normally 3 years depending on boot construction and materials and conditions of wear, maintenance and storage.
 Useful life is highly unlikely to be more than 5 years.
 Footwear should be retired when the cost of repair would exceed 50% of the replacement cost.
 Footwear more than five years old and made to earlier versions of the NFPA standard is highly likely to have exceeded its useful life and should be retired.